tnhu/kanji/README.md

 Kanji's design philosophy:

 1. HTML and CSS first.
 A web component starts with its viewable presentation.
 Even with JavaScript disabled, users are able to view the content.
 JavaScript involves only when needed.
+2. HTML should be readable in a way that it's connected to both CSS (how the content looks) and JavaScript (which does what when an event happens).
-2. Event bindings among DOM elements and JavaScript handlers should not be verbose and painful.
+3. Event bindings among DOM elements and JavaScript handlers should not be verbose and painful.
-3. A component should be an isolated piece of software.
+4. A component should be an isolated piece of software.
 Components interact with other components by events, not APIs.

-Kanji is tiny.
+Kanji is small.
 When being minimized and gziped, standalone version is about 1.5K, full version including dependencies (without jQuery) is less than 2.5K.

 ## Setup